aminrj/aminrj.github.io/_posts/2026-03-30-building-cybersecurity-ai-agent-2026.md

 Let us be precise.

-It **does**: autonomously decide which analysis tools to run for a given target, retrieve current threat intelligence from live sources with visible provenance, query the real NIST NVD API, search through local log data for matching indicators, extract structured IOCs from technical content (and correctly report their absence from narrative content), route between analysis phases without human intervention, produce a structured report in under four minutes on local hardware, and persist all state for session resumption.
+The agent autonomously decides which analysis tools to run for a given target, retrieves current threat intelligence from live sources with visible provenance, queries the real NIST NVD API, searches through local log data for matching indicators, extracts structured IOCs from technical content (and correctly reports their absence from narrative content), routes between analysis phases without human intervention, produces a structured report in under four minutes on local hardware, and persists all state for session resumption.

-It **does not**: replace a human analyst.
+It does not replace a human analyst.
 It has no understanding of your organization's specific risk posture, no knowledge of your architecture beyond what you put in the logs, and no judgment about which finding matters most in your context this week.
 It is a first-pass triage tool — one that raises the quality floor for the first phase of an investigation and hands the analyst a structured starting point rather than a blank page.

 The production version — the one that earns trust in a real security operation — requires one additional layer this article has not covered: **security controls on the agent itself.** The same properties that make this agent useful (autonomous tool use, external data ingestion, MCP-based tool sharing) are the properties that make it attackable.
 A single poisoned CVE description, a malicious entry in your log file, or a compromised MCP package can redirect the agent's actions in ways that are invisible in the output.